 - All-Star: 9 times

 Mario Lemieux is a very popular name in the NHL.
-The man who defined Ice Hockey in the 80s and 90s.
+He is the man who defined Ice Hockey in the 1980s and 90s.
 He became a household name.
 He was given many nicknames, including “The Magnificent.”

 Lemieux was born in Montreal in 1965.
 He began to play hockey at the age of three.
 His parents were also very encouraging about it.
 They would sometimes pack snow in the living room so that he could practice his game.

-Lemieux became a star within a short time.
-Fans began to return to see the Penguins games because of him.
+Lemieux became a star quickly.
+Fans began to return to see the Penguins’ games because of him.
 He even helped the franchise win two Stanley Cups.
 But he suddenly retired in 1997 due to injuries and other health issues.

 Career Stats of Mario Lemieux